-The M.A. in Modern Indian Studies provides interdisciplinary courses in line with the following themes:

-"Metamorphoses of the Political", "Religion", "Inequality and Diversity", "Labour and Capital in Modern ern Indian language.
+The M.A. in Modern Indian Studies provides interdisciplinary courses in line with the following themes: "Metamorphoses of the Political", "Religion", "Inequality and Diversity", "Labour and Capital in Modern India", "Media and Public Spheres", and "Development Economics of India".
+Students learn a modern Indian language.

-India", "Media and Public Spheres", and "Development Economics of India".
-Students will learn a moduniversities in India, or at a university abroad with which also has a focus on India.
+All students are encouraged to spend their third semester at one of the University of Göttingen's partner universities in India, or at a university abroad with which also has a focus on India.
 To complete the programme, students are to produce a master thesis, which should demonstrate their acquired theoretical, methodological, analytical and empirical skills.